Extrusion Process: Types, Applications, and Benefits

 Introduction to the Extrusion Process

-This method is widely used in industries dealing with metals, plastics, and even food products due to its efficiency and versatility.
+The extrusion is widely used in industries dealing with metals, plastics, and even food products due to its efficiency and versatility.
 Whether performed hot or cold, extrusion offers high precision, making it indispensable in modern production lines.

 How the Extrusion Process Works